Poppy species in the Czech Republic

 Interesting facts

-The blue poppy, which is a variety of the sown poppy (Papaver somniferum), is an annual plant of the poppy family (Papaveraceae).
-It is native to Europe, Asia and Africa, but is now cultivated all over the world.
-It is also known as the Czech blue poppy, which refers to the long tradition of this variety in the Czech Republic.
+The blue poppy, a variety of the poppy (Papaver somniferum), is an annual plant in the poppy family (Papaveraceae).
+It is native to Europe, Asia and Africa, but is now cultivated worldwide.
+The name Czech blue poppy is a designation for a group of poppy varieties that are grown in the Czech Republic and are characterized by a low content of morphinan alkaloids.

 The blue poppy has a low, upright stem that grows to a height of 30-80 cm.
-The leaves are narrow, lanceolate and long-stalked.
-The flowers are relatively large, up to 10 centimetres across, and are deep blue in colour.
-You can see blue poppies flowering in the Czech Republic from about June to August, when the harvests are usually in progress.
+The leaves are narrow, lanceolate and long-petiolate.
+The flowers are relatively large, reaching up to 10 centimeters in diameter, and are white in color.
+You can see the blue poppy blooming in the Czech Republic from approximately May to July at the latest.
+Harvesting usually takes place in July to August.

 Uses of blue poppy seeds